yogeshojha/rengine/README.md

 ### Submitting issues

-You can submit issue to the project but you should do it in a way that helps developers to resolve it as quickly as possible.
+You can submit issues related to this project, but you should do it in a way that helps developers to resolve it as quickly as possible.

 For that, you need to add as much valuable informations as possible.